 Company X has to pay Rs.
 25, 000 toward professional fee and Rs.
 28, 000 as fee towards technical services to one single person.
 Is it required to deduct TDS under section 194J as the total sum is Rs.
 53, 000 which is more than Rs.
 30, 000?

-By applying the above provision neither professional fees nor the fee paid for technical charges are exceeding the limit of Rs.
+By applying the above provision of section 194J, neither professional fees nor the fee paid for technical charges are exceeding the limit of Rs.
 30, 000 individually.
 So section 194J will not be applicable for deducting TDS.